 The Chilterns RMA covers a large area: Bedfordshire, Berkshire, Buckinghamshire, Hertfordshire and Oxfordshire.
 Our AGM is usually held in December or January each year and notification, together with a newsletter, is sent out to members.

 |France+ (mainland Europe in or near France)|

-We meet throughout the spring and autumn, spreading our gatherings around the county and always aiming to use venues with access for members with disabilities.
-Our social events include visits to places of local and national interest, two general meetings at a central venue and a post-Christmas lunch, which are combined with committee meetings, to which all members are invited.
+We meet during the spring and autumn, spreading our gatherings around the county and seeking to use venues with access for members with disabilities.
+Our social events include visits to places of local and national interest, two general meetings at a central venue and a post-Christmas lunch, to which all members are invited.

 The seeds of the London RMA were sown in 1980 with the inaugural meeting being held in November of that year.
 The founders were retired NASUWT members who had a close association in the Inner London Education Authority.
 Since then, numbers have grown to more than 400 and include those from the entire Greater London Region.

 Surrey is a small (100+) RMA with a core of about 15 activists.